flancian/garden/wiki migration.md

   - abra app run wiki-alpha.social.coop db /bin/bash
   - mysql -p mediawiki < mysqldump
     - The password for root can be seen with `cat /run/secrets/db_root_password`
-  - abra app container ls wiki-alpha.social.coop to see where the images container is in hypha; then copy images there
+  - `abra app container ls wiki-alpha.social.coop` to see where the images container is in hypha; then copy images there and restart the app server with `abra app restart wiki-alpha.social.coop` to make images work (for some reason this is needed)